 At Christmas when I was a child she used to say to me with a smile and love in her eyes, “you don’t know how lucky you are.”
 It would be many years before I understood what this meant.

-There are few things that give me the same kick up the arse I need when I’m unmotivated or pessimistic about things, than when reflecting on the lives my Grandparents and Great-Grandparents led.
+There are few things that give me the same kick up the arse I need when I’m unmotivated or pessimistic about things than when reflecting on the lives that my Grandparents and Great-Grandparents led.

 All the comforts of the 21st century make it easy to forget where we came from.
 Sometimes we just need an attitude shift, some reminder to put things in perspective.

 Think back to when you were told stories of, or try to imagine the different lives yours would have had.
-Compare with how comfortably you are living now.
+Compare with how comfortably we are living now.

 That right there gives me the power to know I can do anything.

 This is not extreme in any sense.
 I’m not trying to make them out to be heroes.
 That was just life, a life that was really not so long ago.
 I’m sure if you look into your family past, you will find examples not too far from this one.
 Anyone involved in one of the world wars, or any other war for that matter?
 Asked them what life was like at that time?
 We’re obviously genetically made of dealing with tougher stuff than the circumstances we’re used to currently living with.